TiberiuC39/SharpOverlay/README.md

 ⚠️ Run iRacing in borderless windowed mode to avoid any issues.

 Use the bottom right corner to resize the windows.

+VR Users: Use OpenKneeboard to render the overlays in VR.

 ## Download